 Summer is almost here.
 With rising temperatures comes the great tradition of inviting friends and family over to gaze upon the craft of your artistically arranged foodstuffs on a grill.
 Your brother-in-law insists this gathering be called a “barbecue,” but you’re of the “cookout” persuasion.
-Lulu isn’t here to pick sides (unless it’s more mac n’ cheese or vinegar-based slaw*), but we can help you throw the best, environmentally-friendly outdoor party ever!
+Lulu isn’t here to pick sides (unless it’s more mac n’ cheese or vinegar-based slaw*), but we can help you throw the best, sustainable and environmentally friendly outdoor summer party ever!

 *Mayonnaise-based coleslaw is uncouth.
 Just don’t.